 Where is the best place to put my investments?

 When we talk about investing this typically means investing in one or more of the following assets.

 - Bonds & Gilts

 If you are currently a member of a pension scheme or have a personal plan, such as a SIPP, then you will almost certainly already be investing in shares and bonds via something called a fund.
 Before we go any further let me explain a few of the terms.

 Investing terms explained

 A share is a small part of a company that is listed on the stock exchange, by buying a share you are effectively buying part of a limited company.

 Companies place shares on the stock market to encourage investment and then use the cash generated to help develop and grow.
-The share price of a company is the current buying price for each share and will rise and fall over time depending on their financial performance and growth.
+The share price of a company is the current buying price for each share and will rise and fall over time depending on its financial performance and growth.
 Owning shares will also entitle you to any dividend declared by the relevant company.
 A dividend is a payment made, typically twice a year and the amounts paid depend primarily on the companies financial performance in the previous period.
 Dividends can be viewed as a reward for your continued support of the company by owning their shares.

 What is a bond?